mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 servers.
 When the option is disabled, the servers will only receive the _Slave of External Server_ status and they will not be used.

-### `journal_max_age`

-The maximum journal file age in seconds.
-The default value is 28800 seconds.

-When the MySQL monitor starts, it reads any stored journal files.
-If the journal file is older than the value of _journal_max_age_, it will be removed and the monitor starts with no prior knowledge of the servers.

-## MySQL Monitor Crash Safety

-Starting with MaxScale 2.2.0, the mysqlmon module keeps an on-disk journal of the latest server states.
-This change makes the monitor crash-safe when options that introduce states are used.
-It also allows the monitor to retain stateful information when MaxScale is restarted.

-Options that introduce states into the monitoring process are the `detect_stale_master` and `detect_stale_slave` options, both of which are enabled by default.

-The default location for the server state journal is in `/var/lib/maxscale/<monitor name>/mysqlmon.dat` where `<monitor name>` is the name of the monitor section in the configuration file.
-If MaxScale crashes or is shut down in an uncontrolled fashion, the journal will be read when MaxScale is started.
-To skip the recovery process, manually delete the journal file before starting MaxScale.

 ## Example 1 - Monitor script

 Here is an example shell script which sends an email to an admin@my.org